Skip to main content

 Image

-A guarantee cabin is a cruise ship gamble that you will be upgraded to a better room than you booked.
-You pay a lower rate that guarantees you a room in the category you booked at a minimum, and the cruise line gets to place you in whichever room they want in that category or higher.
+Booking a guarantee cabin in hopes of being upgraded to a better category than booked is a gamble.
+With guaranteed rooms, you pay a lower rate that guarantees you a room in the category you booked at a minimum, and the cruise line gets to place you in whichever room they want in that category or higher.

 “If you are picky about your cabin location, this may not be the best option,” says Mahnken.
 Only gamble on an upgrade with a guarantee cabin if you’re fine sailing in any room in the category you originally booked.